nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 I was seeing on the web site.
 They must have access to more accurate information.

-They also mentioned that he had no idea how I'd gotten the drug for $10 initially.
+They had no idea how I'd gotten the drug for $10 initially.
 It seemed to them that the $10 price was a mistake.

 I said I'd like to cancel the $160 order, and was told it was too late, it had already shipped.
-I was transferred to a supervisor to see if I could send it back.
+I was transferred to a supervisor to see if I could send it back for a refund.

-It's important to note that nobody ever asked if they should fill this.
-We may waived away the right to authorize filling prescriptions when we signed up for the mail-order service, or there may be some other complicating factor I'm unaware of that explains why this prescription was filled automatically.
-But it was beginning to feel like a big oppressive system working its hardest to charge me $160 for
-$20 worth of medicine.
+I need to stop here and note that nobody ever asked if they should fill this.
+We may have authorized automatically filling prescriptions when we signed up for the mail-order service, or there may be some other reason this prescription was filled automatically.
+But it was beginning to feel like a big oppressive system working its hardest to charge me $160 for $20 worth of medicine.

 ## Third person